 If you do have problems with the Kaos II, it is very easy to disassemble and replace o-rings or clean.
 The Kaos can be taken apart and fully broken down in less than 5 minutes.
 Included in the box is a set of spare o-rings and tools.

-Having a loud paintball gun that kicks a lot isn’t the best thing, but it is a trade off with the price.
-If you would like something a bit more quite and less kicky take a look at the Proto Rize.
+Having a loud paintball gun that kicks a lot isn’t the best thing, but it is a trade-off with the price.
+If you would like something a bit more quiet and less kicky to take a look at the Proto Rize.
 The Rize is an excellent mid-range shooter.

 Overall the Kaos II is an excellent paintball gun for the new player looking for something that is simple, reliable, lightweight and affordable.